Alfonso-AML/Ironhack_final_project/README.md

 * Save the file.
 * Feature engineering.
 * Create a model and train it.
+* Additionally, for this competition the submission have to be made through Kaggle API, I will install it and make my submissions on that way.

 ## Files:
 * Data files - Files weight are quite heavy, so I won't upload them here since are available on kaggle.